theyashwanthsai/TinyExpress/Readme.md

 ## Project Overview

-TinyExpress is a lightweight JavaScript framework designed to mimic the functionality of Express.js, a popular web application framework for Node.js.
-While Express.js is powerful and feature-rich, it may be overkill for some smaller projects.
-TinyExpress offers a simpler alternative for building web applications with a minimal footprint.
+TinyExpress is a lightweight and simplified clone of the popular Node.js web application framework, Express.js.
+This repository provides a fundamental implementation of key Express features, making it an excellent resource for learning and experimentation.

 ## Features